 The Self-Employed Health Insurance Deduction, as described by IRS Section 162, allows small business owners to deduct the cost of their health insurance premiums on their income tax returns to reduce their taxable income directly.
 The taxable fringe benefit is now able to be deducted again on your return, effectively allowing you to completely deduct the cost of health insurance premiums for you, your spouse, and your dependents.
 As long as the business offers health insurance to non-owner employees, then the health insurance is free from Social Security and Medicare taxes, as well.
 If your income from the business runs at a loss, you will have to deduct the premiums paid as a Schedule A itemized deduction.

 The Self-Employed Health Insurance Deduction is just one benefit that small business owners are entitled to under our current tax laws.
 Contact one of our tax professionals at Abacus CPAs to keep up to date on this small business deduction benefit and more.
 This will allow you to keep more money in your business for the growth of your company.
-We can be reached by phone at 417-823-7171 or by email at www.abacuscpas.com.
+We can be reached by phone at 417-823-7171 or online at www.abacuscpas.com.

 If you are a small business owner and have questions on the Self-Employed Health Insurance Deduction, then this blog is just for you!
 Contact us today for more information.